-- Integrity, honesty and adherence to high ethical standards - Business and financial acumen - Knowledge of Akamai's business and industry - Experience in business, government and other fields - Diligence - Avoidance of potential conflicts of interest with various constituencies of Akamai - Commitment to dedicate the necessary time and attention to Akamai - Ability to act in the interests of all stockholders
+- Integrity, honesty and adherence to high ethical standards - Business and financial acumen - Knowledge of Akamai's business and industry - Experience in business, government, or other fields relevant to our business - Diversity - Avoidance of potential conflicts of interest with various constituencies of Akamai - Commitment to dedicate the necessary time and attention to Akamai - Ability to act in the interests of all stockholders

-The Board of Directors particularly values demonstrated leadership experience and skills and reputation for high standards of honesty, ethics and integrity.
+The Board particularly values demonstrated leadership experience and skills and reputation for high standards of honesty, ethics and integrity.
 Although the N&G Committee does not assign specific weights to particular criteria, we believe that it is essential that all potential Board members have integrity and honesty, adhere to high ethical standards and possess a commitment to dedicate the necessary time and attention to Akamai and an ability to act in the interests of all stockholders without any potential personal conflict of interest.
-The N&G Committee and the Board of Directors believe that the backgrounds and qualifications of its directors, considered as a group, should provide a composite mix of experience, knowledge and abilities that will allow the Board of Directors to fulfill its responsibilities.
+The N&G Committee and the Board believe that the backgrounds and qualifications of its directors, considered as a group, should provide a composite mix of experience, knowledge and abilities that will allow the Board to fulfill its responsibilities.

-With respect to considering whether to re-nominate our incumbent directors, the N&G Committee and the full Board of Directors apply the criteria discussed above.
+With respect to considering whether to re-nominate our incumbent directors, the N&G Committee and the full Board apply the criteria discussed above.
 The Board may also take into account information available to it about directors' professional status and performance on other boards of directors.
 In addition, each of our directors annually undergoes an evaluation by the other directors, which measures, among other things, the director's contributions to the Board including his or her knowledge, experience and judgment.
+In addition, if there is a change in a director's professional status, under our Corporate Governance Guidelines, that director must offer to resign from the Board and in considering whether to accept the resignation, the Board considers whether the director's new status continues to complement the Board's skills and qualities.